 - Filling out premade forms.
 Premade forms are available online and off, and are often $20 or less.
 Some are even free.
 It’s a bare-bones approach that usually takes the shape of a fill-in-the-blanks template.
 But if your assets aren’t too complicated and you’ve got the necessary information on hand, it’s possible to find forms that are valid in every state.

 - Using online software.
-You can purchase software to walk you through the process of drafting a will.
-This typically costs between $100 and $200.
+You can purchase software that can walk you through the process of drafting an online will on your own.
+This typically costs between $20 and $100.
 Though outdated versions are cheaper, they often aren’t accurate.

-Specifying where your assets and belongings should go when you die helps your relatives carry out your wishes and rest easier after you’re gone.
+Specifying where your assets and belongings should go when you die helps your relatives carry out your wishes and relieves pressure from grieving loved ones.

 Ask an Expert